-A. Apply Zoning Tools to Grow Desirable Commercial Areas B. Incorporate Placemaking into New Commercial Areas 1 Adopt design standards that are harmonious with the unique look and feel of Toquerville's landscape.
+Adopt design standards that are harmonious with the unique look and feel of Toquerville's landscape.
 1 Identify financial resources to assist with placemaking 2 Use flexible zoning tools where appropriate to maximize use of properties.
-Include common space amenities, such as an gathering spaces, and landscaping into new developments.
-3 Incorporate local talent, such as muralists and sculptors, to create a greater sense of place.
-C. Focus Efforts on Areas with High Leakage to Increase Tax Revenue Opportunities Increase Tax Revenue Reduce overall leakage through commercial ortunities Identify amount of commercial needed an
+Include common space amenities, such as ar gathering spaces, and landscaping into ne developments.
+2 Incorporate local talent, such as muralists an sculptors, to create a greater sense of place. \mathcal{I} sculptors, to create a greater sense or place. .
+Focus Efforts on Areas with High Leakage to ncrease Tax Revenue romote and Preserve Future Economic Growt ortunities omote and Preserve Future Economic Growt Acrease Tax Revenue Reduce overall leakage through commercial romote and Preserve Future Economic Growt ortunities Identify amount of commercial needed ar